-Green Tea has a bit more processing than White Tea.
+Green tea has a bit more processing than white tea.
 It is processed in many different ways depending on the region.
 Basically, though, it is picked and then goes through some form of heat to arrest oxidation.
-This could be steaming, baking or most commonly pan-frying.
+This could be steaming, baking or most commonly pan-firing.
 It is then dried.
-The best Green Teas are often also only composed of buds.
-If the Green Tea also includes leaves, it will be fried and then rolled before drying.
+The best green teas are often only composed of buds.
+After firing, green tea is then rolled/shaped before drying.
 The rolling breaks down the cell walls and oxidizes the tea slightly.
-The rolling for a Green Tea will always be significantly less than for other teas.
-The liquor of this tea can be clear to yellow or even vibrant green, depending on local variations.
+The rolling for a green tea will always be significantly less than for other teas.
+Sometimes the firing/ rolling will be repeated a few times until the desired shape/color is achieved.
+The liquor of green tea can be clear to yellow or even vibrant green, depending on local variations.
 The Qi often enters the body through the aroma and/or mouth.